junxit/us-congress-bills-111/metadata.md

 - 2009-10-08 — Passed/agreed to in House: Pursuant to the provisions of H. Res.
 808, H. Con.
 Res.
 196 is considered passed House.(consideration: CR H11142; text as passed House: CR H11142)
 - 2009-10-08 — Pursuant to the provisions of H. Res.
 808, H. Con.
 Res.
 196 is considered passed House. (consideration: CR H11142; text as passed House: CR H11142)
 - 2009-10-08 — Received in the Senate.
+- 2009-12-09 — Referred to the Committee on Armed Services.